Votto homers in 7th straight game, Reds beat Mets 6-2

 NEW YORK (AP) — Joey Votto homered for the seventh straight game, one shy of a major league record, and the Cincinnati Reds beat the New York Mets 6-2 on Friday night.

 Votto’s solo homer to center field in the sixth inning extended the Reds’ lead to 3-1.
-The six-time All-Star and 2010 NL MVP, serenaded with chants of “Over-rated!” earlier in the evening, seemed to enjoy a leisurely trot around the bases before he flexed and pointed to the name on the back of his uniform while nearing the Cincinnati dugout — though he said afterward that was part of an inside joke with manager David Bell about their mutual favorite show, “Ted Lasso.”
+The six-time All-Star and 2010 NL MVP, serenaded with chants of “Over-rated!” earlier in the evening, seemed to enjoy a leisurely trot around the bases before he flexed and pointed to the name on the back of his uniform while nearing the Cincinnati dugout.

+He said afterward that was part of an inside joke with manager David Bell about their mutual favorite show, “Ted Lasso.”

 “I’ve never been in a place like this before,” said the 37-year-old Votto, who has exceeded 30 homers twice in his 15-year career.
 “And we’ve been playing well lately, so being a part of that, it’s exciting.”